Western Conference (NHL): Divisions

 The Campbell Conference originally consisted of the Patrick Division and the Smythe Division.
 The 1981 realignment moved the Patrick Division to the Prince of Wales Conference and added that conference's Norris Division instead.
 When the names of conferences and divisions were changed in 1993, the Western Conference's divisions became the Central and Pacific.
 Realignment in 1998 added a third division, the Northwest.

 The Northwest Division was dissolved in 2013.
 Its American teams and Winnipeg joined the Central, while the rest of the Canadian teams returned to the Pacific.
-With this 2013 realignment, the Central Division is based almost entirely in the Central Time Zone (the only exception being the Colorado Avalanche, who are in the Mountain Time Zone), and the Pacific Division is based entirely within the Mountain and Pacific Time Zones.
+With this 2013 realignment, the Central Division is based entirely in the Central Time Zone and Mountain Time Zones, and the Pacific Division is based entirely within the Mountain and Pacific Time Zones.

 On June 22, 2016, the NHL awarded Las Vegas an expansion team that began play in 2017, and thus brought the total of Western Conference teams to 15.
 The NHL awarded a franchise to the city of Seattle on December 4, 2018.
 The Seattle Kraken began playing in the 2021–22 season, increasing the Western Conference to 16 teams and the Arizona Coyotes moved to the Central Division from the Pacific Division to balance out the conference.
-In 2024, the Coyotes suspended operations and were replaced by the Utah Hockey Club (now the Utah Mammoth), absorbing all personnel previously under contract with the Coyotes.
+In 2024, the Coyotes suspended operations and were replaced by the Utah Mammoth, absorbing all personnel previously under contract with the Coyotes.
 In the event the Coyotes build a new arena suitable for NHL play by 2029, the Arizona Coyotes would essentially return to the Western Conference, creating a new 33-team NHL in the process.
 Conversely, should they fail to establish a new suitable arena for play by then, the 16 teams with Utah taking Arizona's place will stand as is and the Coyotes franchise will likely fold.